Summary Card

 Generally speaking, oral cavity tumours require surgical Resection (5-10mm margins) ± reconstruction ± neck dissection.
 There are different approaches to an oral cavity tumour, which can include:

-• Lip split: midline then extend incision around aesthetic unit of chin.
+- Lip split: midline then extends incision around aesthetic unit of the chin.

-• Pull through: apron incision from midline to 3cm above the mastoid, which allows you to retract neck superiorly and detach the insertion of the tongue muscles by doing osteotomy of bottom of mandible.
+- Pull through: apron incision from the midline to 3cm above the mastoid, which allows you to retract the neck superiorly and detach the insertion of the tongue muscles by doing an osteotomy of the bottom of mandible.

 Neck dissections should be considered for T2 disease or those with clinical nodal disease.
 This is an ongoing debate.
 The type of dissection can be: